 Does SAIC provide laptops to rent?

-It is strongly recommended that students purchase a laptop to assist them with course work during their time at SAIC.
+It is strongly recommended that students purchase a laptop to assist them with coursework during their time at SAIC.
 CRIT's loaner laptops are only used for students who meet SAIC’s minimum laptop requirements and are getting an Apple warranty hardware failure repair that we facilitate (damaged laptops need to be taken directly to the Apple store).
-More information about CRIT’s loaner laptops can be found here.
 Outside of these loaner checkouts, CRIT does not loan laptops to students.
 Students who need temporary use of a computer can use the general access labs.